 Why were you interested in applying for an Honours Fellowship with the Sydney Environment Institute?

-Aside from research, what are your passions and interests?
+Aside from research, what are your interests and passions?